Primeval series 1: Casting

 Casting for Primeval took place during January 2006 and actors were sent the scripts of the first three episodes.
 Lead actor Douglas Henshall did not audition for the role of Nick Cutter but was approached personally by Haines and Hodges, who explained the premise of the series to him.
 Haines and Hodges approached Henshall due to finding him talented, looking "like an action hero" and thinking that he brought a "kind of credibility".
 Henshall liked the writing and the premise, especially the idea of creating a series that was not only fun but also smart and educational.
 Henshall had at the time a choice between Primeval or a gritty drama, a type of project he had long been involved with, and "though it might be nice to go and chase dinosaurs for a while".
 He also stated that he was drawn to Primeval on account of his childhood fascination with dinosaurs and monsters.
-Henshall was given free reign to essentially play Cutter the way he wanted to, and decided to play him seriously to offer believability to the premise of the series.
+Henshall was given free rein to essentially play Cutter the way he wanted to, and decided to play him seriously to offer believability to the premise of the series.
 He deliberately played Cutter in the first series as uncomfortable with guns since he was a member of the public thrust into an extraordinary situation.
 Much like Henshall, James Murray saw the opportunity to play Stephen Hart as a chance to live out his childhood dreams and found the series to be "very new and very ambitious".
 Murray did some trekking in Belize for a few weeks to prepare for the role.